Top 20 Intriguing Facts about Socrates

 Socrates- Image: Unsplash

-Many things point to Socrates have been a democrat, for example, he served in the military, refused to aid in the finding of the democratic General, Leon who was supposed to be executed and had a lot of people who were democrats as his disciples.
+Many things point to Socrates as being a Democrat, for example, he served in the military, refused to aid in the finding of the democratic General, Leon who was supposed to be executed, and had a lot of people who were democrats as his disciples.
 He even refused to flee his execution at the age of 70 saying that he lived in agreement with the laws of democracy!
 His death was more likely due to his anti-religion lessons which were meant to dissuade the youth from religion.

 10. He was openly bisexual!